-- Consultation regarding the decision of whether or not to enter college. - Consultation regarding possible course selections for vocational advancement or for personal enrichment. - Consultation with area high schools regarding their students' enrolling at Eastfield. - Group discussions of a subject-centered nature for mature people returning to the classroom after several years' absence; married couples interested in enriching the communication between themselves; parents interested in their children's development.
+- -Consultation regarding the decision of whether or not to enter college. - Consultation regarding possible course selection for vocational advancement or for personal enrichment. - -Consultation with area high schools regarding their students enrolling at Eastfield.

 The Life Awareness Center has been established to provide resources and information for persons seeking help with career exploration and life planning.
-It houses a library of current materials on career planning, job-hunting, education, and personal development.
-These are available in books, pamphlets, periodicals, and audio tapes.
+It houses a library of current materials on career planning, job hunting, education, and personal development.
+These are available in books, pamphlets, periodicals, and video tapes.
 Located in the Counseling Office, the Life Awareness Center may be used with or without counselor contact.